rgeissen/trusted-data-agent/README.md

 This allows you to integrate the Trusted Data Agent into larger automated systems, CI/CD pipelines, or other applications.

+For more advanced orchestration and scheduling, the Trusted Data Agent also integrates with Apache Airflow.
+You can find detailed documentation and example DAGs in the [Airflow Integration Guide (docs/Airflow/Airflow.md)](docs/Airflow/Airflow.md).

 **Step 4: Real-Time Monitoring of REST-driven Workflows**

 A key feature of the platform is the ability to monitor REST-initiated tasks in real-time through the UI.
 When a workflow is triggered via the API, the UI (if viewing the corresponding session) will display: